JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/L_etat_ideal.md

 On this subject, this is what the Melchizedek tells us:

 > The enduring state is founded on culture, dominated by ideals, and motivated by service.
-The purpose of education should be acquirement of skill, pursuit of wisdom, realization of selfhood, and attainment of spiritual values. ([UB 71:7.1](/en/The_Urantia_Book/71#p7_1))
+The purpose of education should be acquirement of skill, pursuit of wisdom, realization of selfhood, and attainment of spiritual values. (<a id="a161_229"></a>[UB 71:7.1](/en/The_Urantia_Book/71#p7_1))

 How could we hope to build a healthy world order if each individual who composes it is ignorant of his own capacities in various fields, of the nature and behavioral ideals within civilization, of his responsibility towards his contemporaries and future generations, in short, of the search for the highest wisdom!